-This warmly Spiced Blackberry Pie is as good as it gets for a summer dessert!
+This warmly Spiced Blackberry Pie merges the best of two seasons.
 Delicious, juicy blackberries are tucked inside a flaky crust and spiced just right with cinnamon, allspice, ginger and a touch of cloves.

 Spiced Blackberry Pie Recipe

 After eating this Spiced Blackberry Pie for the first time I wondered what had taken me so long to use warm spices inside a summertime pie!
 Traditionally, warm spices such as cinnamon, ginger and clove are reserved for decidedly fall or winter baking and typically paired with ingredients like pumpkin.
 But when paired with this summer fruit pie it works just as well.
 It plays off the sweet and tart blackberry flavor and makes this pie REALLY special.